cbourke/CSCE155-Java-Lab13/readme.md

 1. Examine the `linearSearchMLB` method in the `MLBTeamUtils` class and understand how it works

-2. Answer the questions in your worksheet regarding this code segments

-3. Based on your observations add code to search the array for the team representing the Chicago Cubs:
+2. Based on your observations add code to search the array for the team representing the Chicago Cubs:

     1. Create a dummy `Team` key for the Cubs by instantiating a